Parish Faith Formation and Sacrament Preparation Overview

 Becoming Catholic

-Sacrament preparation for children typically begins in first grade (but no younger than 6 years old).
-Children aged 7 or older usually participate in first reconciliation (confession) after the families' first year of the program (e.g., in 1st or 2nd grades) , and receive their first Holy Communion after the families' first year of the program (e.g., in 3rd or 4th grade).
+Children aged 7 or older usually participate in first reconciliation (confession) after the families' first year of the program (e.g., in 1st or 2nd grades) , and receive their first Holy Communion after the families' second year of the program (e.g., in 3rd or 4th grade).
 The total number of monthly sessions count toward this catechetical goal, so if a family must miss out on one or more in a given year, they do not "lose" that year.
 Rather, the total sessions will continue to add up in proceeding years.

 Teen Faith Formation